Low Mercury Fish

 Five of the most commonly eaten fish or shellfish that are low in mercury are shrimp, canned light tuna, salmon, pollock, and catfish.
 Avoid eating shark, swordfish, king Mackerel, or tilefish because they contain high levels of mercury.
 FDA

 I have become very concerned about mercury and other toxins in fish.
-I reduced my fish intake, I replaced my fish oil with vegan fish oil (algae based)
+I reduced my fish intake, I replaced my fish oil with vegan fish oil (algae-based)

 Safer Fish Brands